SDWebImage/SDWebImageLottiePlugin/README.md

 [![codecov](https://codecov.io/gh/SDWebImage/SDWebImageLottiePlugin/branch/master/graph/badge.svg)](https://codecov.io/gh/SDWebImage/SDWebImageLottiePlugin)

 ## What's for
-SDWebImageLottiePlugin is a plugin for [SDWebImage](https://github.com/rs/SDWebImage/) framework, which provide the [Lottie](https://github.com/airbnb/lottie-ios) aniamtion loading from JSON file.
+SDWebImageLottiePlugin is a plugin for [SDWebImage](https://github.com/rs/SDWebImage/) framework, which provide the [Lottie](https://github.com/airbnb/lottie-ios) animation loading from JSON file.

+You can find more resource about about Lottie in their [Oficial Site](https://airbnb.design/lottie/).

 ## Requirements